Study Korea:

 Excursions may vary by semester but are designed to deepen your cultural understanding and help you connect meaningfully with local life.

-*All activities and excursions include: Ground transportation, admission fees, organized tours, lodging and breakfast on
+*All activities and excursions include: Ground transportation, admission fees, organized tours, lodging and breakfast on each day of the itinerary.

 Signature Weekend Escapes by Stanley Abroad